orientechnologies/orientdb-docs/OrientJS-Class-Records.md

 # Working with Records

-With OrientJS yu can access and manipulate records on your OrientDB database, through the Class API.
+With OrientJS you can access and manipulate records on your OrientDB database, through the Class API.
 This allows you to perform various operations on the data in a given class directly from within your Node.js application.

 The examples below use a database of baseball statistics, assuming that you've already created a class for players and initialized it in your code.
 For instance,